maildev/maildev/README.md

 ## Outgoing email

-Maildev optionally supports selectively relaying email to an outgoing SMTP server.
+Maildev optionally supports selectively relaying emails to an outgoing SMTP server.
 If you configure outgoing email with the --outgoing-* options you can click "Relay" on an individual email to relay through MailDev out to a real SMTP service that will *actually\* send the email to the recipient.